When You Should Seek Immediate Medical Attention For Your Back Or Neck Pain

 It's always better to be safe than sorry.

-A chiropractor may also be an excellent choice to help treat your back pain.
+A chiropractor may also be an excellent choice to help treat your back pain and neck pain.

-Chiropractors use hands-on spinal manipulation to achieve proper alignment of the body's musculoskeletal structure.
+Chiropractors use hands-on spinal manipulation to achieve proper alignment of your spine and your body's musculoskeletal structure.

-Proper alignment will alleviate your pain, and lessen the chances you'll need extra treatment for your back pain, like surgery or painkillers.
+Proper alignment will alleviate your neck pain as well as help several other conditions, and lessen the chances you'll need extra care for your back pain, like surgery or painkillers.

-If it doesn't go away, or you have other symptoms like high fever or weak legs, you need to see a doctor.
+Luckily, back and neck pain is usually temporary and will go away in a few days, but if it doesn't go away, or you have other symptoms like high fever or weak legs, you need to see a chiropractor.

-If you think chiropractic treatment is right for you, the team at Arrowhead Clinic are standing by.
+If you're ready to receive the care you deserve, the team at Arrowhead Clinic is standing by.

 They are experienced professionals that can help you prevent or eliminate your back pain.